 - 7.1.
-The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: - (a) information on the underlying exposures on a quarterly basis, or, in the case of ABCP, information on the underlying receivables or credit claims on a monthly basis;
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: - (a) information on the underlying exposures on a guarterly basis, or, in the case of ABCP, information on the underlying receivables or credit claims on a monthly basis;

-- 76. The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: - (a) information on the underlying exposures on a quarterly basis.
+- 76. The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: - (a) information on the underlying exposures on a guarterly basis.

-See "GENERAL INFORMATION", subsection "Transparency requirements under the EU Securitisation Regulation" where certain covenants and acknowledgements in respect of transparency compliance included in the Intercreditor Agreement are set out.
+See "GENERAL INFORMATION", sub §7, where certain covenants and acknowledgements in respect of transparency compliance included in the Intercreditor Agreement are set out.
 In particular, it is stated that:

-- <<As to post-closing information, the relevant parties to the Intercreditor Agreement have agreed and undertaken as follows: [...] - (a) the Servicer shall prepare the Loan by Loan Report setting out information relating to each Loan in respect of the immediately preceding Collection Period (including, inter alia, the information, if available, related to the environmental performance of the Cars), in compliance with point (a) of the first subparagraph of article 7(1) of the EU Securitisation Regulation and the applicable Regulatory Technical Standards, and deliver it to the Reporting Entity in a timely manner in order for the Reporting Entity to make available the Loan by Loan Report (simultaneously with the Investor Report and the Inside Information and Significant Event Report delivered to the Reporting Entity by the Calculation Agent) to the holders of a securitisation position and, upon request, to potential investors in the Notes by no later than one month after each Payment Date; [...]>>.
+- <<As to post-closing information, the relevant parties to the Intercreditor Agreement have agreed and undertaken as follows: [...] - (i) the Servicer shall prepare the Loan by Loan Report and deliver it to the Reporting Entity in a timely manner in order for the Reporting Entity to make available the Loan by Loan Report (simultaneously with the Investor Report) to the holders of a Securitisation position, the competent Authority pursuant to article 29 of the EU Securitisation Regulation and, upon request, to any potential investors by no later than one month after each Payment Date; [...]>>.